sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/04_pub-sub/03_net/pub-sub-net.md

 ### Untyped Data

 The data which which fails to deserialize to the required type is accessible through the `UntypedData` property of the received message.
-Use the `HasDeserializationError` boolean flag to determine whether a deserialization error has occurred.
+Use the `HasDeserializationError` Boolean flag to determine whether a deserialization error has occurred.
 Use the `WithIgnoreDeserializationErrors()` method of the message options builder to specify whether the message handler should be invoked with the untyped data:

 ```csharp
 await intBus.Subscribe(topic, (message) =>